 Those dead, bleached-brown oak leaves rattling in a January wind, but somehow still clinging to their twigs, are symbolic.
-Like ecological pennants, they announce Veins of food sources on the surrounding hill sides that are otherwise mixed in the color schemes of fall foliage.
+Like ecological pennants, they announce veins of food sources on the surrounding hillsides that are otherwise mixed in the color schemes of fall foliage.
 Winter is the best time to identify these oak flats that your deer were feeding on and cruising during the season.
 It is also a great time to assess the quality of natural habitat that is available and natural food sources the whitetails are frequently using on your property.

 Putting The Pieces Together

-I do most of my scouting and stand re-positioning in the spring, I look for rubs and scrapes and outlines of travel trails that are left over from the previous Fall.
-This gives me an idea of how the deer were utilizing the area in the late season, but you need to be mindful that their patterns in the late season may not be the same as they are in the early season.
-Also, this is a great time to find preferred oak flats and set tree stands up for the upcoming fall.
+I do most of my scouting and stand repositioning in the spring when I look for rubs, scrapes, and outlines of travel trails that are leftovers from the previous fall.
+This gives me an idea of how the deer were utilizing the area in the late season.
+However, you need to be mindful that their patterns in the late season may not be the same as they are in the early season.
+Also, this is a great time to find preferred oak flats and set up tree stands for the upcoming fall.

-The Whitetail Check-List
+The Whitetail Checklist

 When investigating acorns as a means of identification, things can get complicated and confusing.
 Still, there are some guidelines that remain fairly consistent.
 White oak acorns are commonly larger than red oaks.
 They can be as large or larger than the end of a man’s thumb, often in the shape of an inverted pear as the acorns hang from their pronounced cups.
-And these cups will many times fall with and remain attached to the acorn head.
+These cups will many times fall with and remain attached to the acorn head.